IML-DKFZ/values/evaluation/README.md

 Afterwards, the metrics for the different downstream tasks can be calculated.
 Note that for most of the metrics, the aggregation step in the preprocessing is necessary and also for the AL improvement, a second cycle of training has to be performed using the generated split files from above.
-This includes the following downstream tasks with their respective metrics:
+The following downstream tasks with their respective metrics can be evaluated:
 - OoD-Detection: AUROC
 - Failure Detection: AURC and E-AURC
 - AL Improvement: Relative AL Improvement in terms of Dice score compared to first cycle training